CameronBuckleyAstate/tds-symposium/_posts/2020-05-15-Evie-Ezekiel.markdown

 ## Delta School Clubs
-So far I have worked with two school clubs Robotics Club and Fitness Club.
+So far I have worked with two school clubs - Robotics Club and Fitness Club.
 I needed to work with the leaders of the clubs to create logos.
 Robotics Club needed a logo that was colorful, whimsical, friendly, and should be compatible with younger students.
-So I created this cute colorful little robot act as the club's “mascot”.
+So I created this cute colorful little robot to act as the club's “mascot”.
 I also decided to make a GIF of the tiny robot’s light blinking.

 ![Image of App](../assets/img/evie/r1.jpg)